 Too many conferences at the pitcher's mound like this one helped Baltimore manager Cal Ripken lose his job.
 Hall of Famer Frank Robinson, a former Baltimore player who previously has managed Cleveland and San Francisco, replaces Ripken.

+GB

+19.5

+19.5

+.720 .461 .461 .440 .234

 AP Photo

-Memorial Stadium.
+ALUMNI

+SENIOR

-Woeful Orioles fire Ripken Robinson becomes first black manager in four years Associated Press BALTIMORE- Frank Robinson became baseball's first black manager in four years on Tuesday when he was named to replace Cal Ripken on the Baltimore Orioles in a move made in an attempt to rescue the club from its worst start in 33 years.
+Woeful Orioles fire Ripken

+Robinson becomes first black manager in four years

+Associated Press BALTIMORE- Frank Robinson became baseball's first black manager in four years on Tuesday when he was named to replace Cal Ripken on the Baltimore Orioles in a move made in an attempt to rescue the club from its worst start in 33 years.
 Under Ripken, the Orioles opened the 1988 season by losing their first six games after finishing the 1987 season with a 67-95 record, the thirdworst mark by the team since the franchise moved from St. Louis in 1954.
 Robinson, the first black to manage at the major league level, was also the last black to manage in the big leagues.
 He was fired by the San Francisco Giants in 1984.
 "I don't profess to be a superman.
-But I do have ideas," Robinson said at a hastily called news conference at Baltimore General Manager Roland Hemond said had Robinson decided not to take job, Ripken would have stayed on as manager.
+But I do have ideas," Robinson said at a hastily called news conference at Memorial Stadium.

 Robinson, elected to baseball's Hall of Fame in 1982, was six games into his first season in a front-office position as a special assistant to the president.
 He has been a member of the Orioles' organization as player, coach or in the front office for 13 years.
 Robinson begins his third stint as a major league manager.
 His first assignment was with the Cleveland Indians from 1974-77 and then was with the Giants from 1981-84.
 "I don't think I ever felt the pressure of being in the position of being a black manager,' Robinson said.
-"I am aware of the pressure of the position, but I don't let it bother me.'
-Only two other blacks have managed in the major leagues, Larry Doby with the Chicago White Sox in 1978 and Maury, Wills managed Seattle in 1980-81.
+"I am aware of the pressure of the position, but I don't let it bother me."
+Only two other blacks have managed in the major leagues, Larry Doby with the Chicago White Sox in 1978 and Maury Wills managed Seattle in 1980 81.